Change Definition

 • Change: Examples of changes could include implementing a new software system, restructuring a department, adjusting work processes, or introducing a new product line.

-In summary, while both change and transformation involve modifying an organization, the key difference lies in the degree of impact, scope, and depth of the modifications.
+In summary, while change and transformation involve modifying an organization, the key difference lies in the degree of impact, scope, and depth of the modifications.
 Change represents smaller adjustments, while transformation involves a comprehensive and fundamental shift that can redefine an organization's identity, purpose, and direction.

 Read also other definitions